 How to Find the Very Best Child Care for Your Family in 8 Simple Steps

-Research shows that just choosing a “high-quality” preschool for your child will help them get kindergarten-ready—and put them on the path to a fantastic future.
+Research shows that choosing a quality preschool for your child will help them get kindergarten-ready—and put them on the path to a fantastic future.
+So, choosing the right childcare center is a pretty important decision, and maybe a little overwhelming.
+We get it—and we are here help you and your child meet this moment to find a place that will make your family’s life better.

 Step #2.
-Do a Bit of Research.
 Find a Center That's Nationally Accredited

 Step #3.
 Make a Short List of What Matters Most to Your Family

 Step #4.
-When You Tour, Make Sure the Center Has the Basics Down Pat
+See if the Center Has the Basics Down Pat

-The tour is the be-all, when you get to check out the space, meet the preschool director, and imagine how adorable your child will look covered in finger paint.
+When you visit virtually or take an in-person tour, this is your time to check out the space, meet the center director, and imagine how adorable your child will look covered in finger paint.
 But if the center can’t get the basics right, move on.

 - Cleanliness: The center should obviously be clean and tidy.

 - Nutrition: Healthy body, healthy mind!
-Meals and snacks should be made up of whole-grain foods, plenty of fruits and veggies, and does not serve juice, which is high in sugar.
+Menus for meals and snacks should be made up of whole-grain foods, plenty of fruits and veggies, and does not serve juice, which is high in sugar.

 Step #5.
 Check to See if the Classrooms Are Made Just for Kids